 Now that the immediate danger had passed, Holly felt a deeper unease, aided by the forest’s uncivilized nighttime silence, settle in her gut.
 She wanted to say something, but all the words she’d rehearsed were for when she’d found him, not the other way around.
 Was he angry with her?
 She needed to explain herself.

 “Your mom still fighting the food ‘bots?”
-Richard asked, interrupting Holly.
+Richard asked.

 “Yeah,” she said.
 He seemed calm enough, which relaxed her some.
 “Can you, uh, slow down a bit?”

 He did.
 “You’ve got her short legs,” he chuckled.
 Maybe he could feel her scowl because he threw her an apologetic look.
 “Bad joke, I know.”
 A few more seconds of quiet walking.
-“You know, I haven’t had a chat with another real person since the last time I was in town.
+“It’s been awhile since I’ve done the whole talking thing, you know.
+Not since the last time I was in town.
 At the thing.”

 “Yeah,” said Holly.
 That was the last time she, or anyone else, had seen him, and when he’d told her all about his plans to live free in the woods.